cherrytwist/cherrytwist/docs/technical-design.md

 Critically, the separation of the Lifecycle definition using XState allows for the definition of the states  to be declaratively specified.

-For example, consider the following lifecycle definition, used for a very simple Challenge:
+For example, consider the following lifecycle definition, used for a very simple Subspace:

 ```
 {